LennonLab/Emergence/EmergencePrePrint.md

 *Dispersal:* Active dispersal: Individuals can actively move against a force of flow, at random, or in specified directions.
 Preferences for particular modes of active dispersal can be specifed or modified in the 'active_dispersal.py' file.
-Passive dispersal: Individuals can be moved passively (e.g., as planktonic organisms) through the system at rates determined by the rate of ~~flow through. or ~~~by the combination of flow rate and active dispersal.
+Passive dispersal: Individuals can be moved passively (e.g., as planktonic organisms) through the system at rates determined by the environmental rate of flow.

 *Consumption:* Sampled individuals increase their levels of endogenous resources by feeding on resource particles.
-These endogenous resources (a.k.a., cell quotas) can be used to add structural biomass and to pay the energetic costs of life history processes.
+These endogenous resources can be used to add structural biomass and to pay the energetic costs of life history processes.
 Individual consume resources according to their species specific consumption rates for three resource types.
-The number of simulated resource ~~types can be changes in the~~ source code files (consume.py, immigration.py, and resource_inflow.py).
+The number of simulated resource types can be changed in the source code files (bide.py, resource_inflow.py).
-The simulation of consumption can be modified in the 'consume.py' file.
+The simulation of consumption can be modified in the 'bide.py' file.

 *Growth:* Sampled individuals grow in size by integrating endogenous resources as structural biomass.
-Individuals grow according to species-specific rates of growth ranging between ~~0.1% and 100% increase in size~~ per time step.
+Individuals grow according to species-specific rates of growth ranging between 0.1% and 100% increase in size per time step.
-Individuals' endogenous resources are decreased in direct proportion. ~~to...?~~
+Individuals' endogenous resources are decreased in direct proportion to their growth.

+*Reproduction:* Individuals reproduce clonally, similar to that of many ecological IBMs and models (e.g., Hubbell 2001, Tilman 2004, Rosindell et al. 2015).
-*Reproduction:* Individuals reproduce clonally with a probability determined by their endogenous resources.
+Reproduction occurs with a probability determined by individuals' endogenous resources.
-The endogenous resources of the mother individual is evenly divided between two daughter individuals.
+The endogenous resources of the mother individual is evenly divided between two daughters.
 Unless in the case of speciation, the daughters are given a unique individual ID and the species ID of the mother.

-~~In thinking about "generality", what about sexual reproduction?
-Not saying we should do this, just thinking...is it typical with IBMs to just simulate clonality?~~~

-*Speciation:* Speciation is simulated within Emergence as a discrete event, i.e., where clonal reproduction produces a new species.
+*Speciation:* Speciation is simulated within Emergence as a discrete event, similar to models of ecological neutral theory (e.g., Hubbell 2001), i.e., where clonal reproduction produces a new species.
-Speciation is accompanied by mutations in the values of one or more species traits.
+However, speciation in Emergence is accompanied by mutations in the values of one or more species traits.
 This approach allows for diversity to arise within the system, which the environment can then select on.

 *Death:* Individuals sampled at random will die if their levels of endogenous resources or ability to draw resources from structural biomass falls below the minimum metabolic requirements.